OS2offdig/governance_report_template/docs/values_and_rationale_en.md

 - Influence: Contributing to the upstream project can give your business a say in the project’s direction, allowing you to help shape the software in a way that benefits your business.

 Safely Leverage Advanced Tech: OSS allows businesses to leverage advanced tech and have access to the latest innovations.

+## 🛡️ Confidence in security states
+By following a transparent issue handling workflow, organizations can verify for themselves if a certain vulnerability is being worked on actively.
+It is possible to adress the involved parties directly and discuss the resolution in real-time, while it is being worked on.

+and they can contribute to the solution if they choose.

+open code reviews, open discussions in issues.

+It’s rigorously tested by thousands of independent people and vulnerabilities are patched quickly.
+Everything is done in the open. while this might be counter intuitive ..

+Diverse solutions because of a diverse set of eyes are on the problem.

+1. **Transparency and Accountability** : Open-source software (OSS) is inherently transparent.
+Anyone can inspect the source code, identify security vulnerabilities, and propose fixes.
+This transparency leads to accountability, as it’s clear who is responsible for addressing the issue.
+In contrast, proprietary software is a black box.
+Users must trust the vendor to identify and fix vulnerabilities, with no way to verify their claims.

+1. **Community Involvement** : OSS often has a community of developers and users who contribute to its improvement.
+When a security vulnerability is identified, anyone in the community can work on a fix.
+This allows for potentially faster and more diverse solutions.
+In proprietary software, only the vendor’s team can address vulnerabilities, which may lead to slower response times and less innovative solutions.

+3. **Resource Allocation** : With OSS, resources can be allocated flexibly.
+If a particular vulnerability is deemed critical, additional resources can be directed towards it by the community.
+In proprietary software, resource allocation decisions are made behind closed doors, and users have no influence over them.

+4. **Visibility of Progress** : OSS allows for real-time tracking of the progress made in addressing vulnerabilities.
+Users can see who is working on a fix and how far they’ve come.
+This is not possible with proprietary software, where progress is typically not disclosed until a fix is released.

+5. **Trust and Control** : Ultimately, the OSS approach gives users more trust and control.
+With proprietary software, users must place their trust in the vendor, with no way to verify their claims or contribute to the solution.